ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/MeshInterface.md

 - 6LoWPAN_ND, loosely following the Zigbee-IP specification.
 - Thread, following the specification from Thread Group.

 Nanostack is the networking stack that provides both of these protocols.
-For more information on the stack internals, please refer to the [Technology/6LoWPAN Mesh](mesh-tech.html) section.
+For more information on the stack internals, please refer to the [6LoWPAN mesh technology](mesh-tech.html) section.
 Application developers use Nanostack through the Mbed Mesh API.

 The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network.
 When successfully connected, the application can use the Mbed C++ socket APIs to create a socket to start communication with a remote peer.

-Mesh interface is configured by providing values in `mbed_app.json`, and is documented in [Configuration/Mesh](mesh-configuration.html) section.
+You can configure the mesh interface by providing values in `mbed_app.json`, as the [mesh configuration](mesh-configuration.html) section documents.

 ### Usage